-Joining the LSAMP Program
+Apply for the LSAMP Program

 Louis Stokes Alliances for Minority Participation (LSAMP) is a program of the National Science Foundation.
 Its purpose is to significantly increase underrepresented minority student recruitment, retention, persistence, and attainment of science, technology, engineering, and mathematics (STEM) degrees.

-In order to be eligible to participate in LSAMP programming, students must:
+To be eligible to participate in LSAMP programming, students must:

 Be a U.S. citizen, U.S. national, or permanent resident of the U.S. or its possessions

 Be enrolled at a participating institution in an undergraduate major in a STEM discipline and/or an area within the LSAMP CIP Code

 - tutoring and supplemental instruction

 - faculty mentoring

 - social activities

 - workshops and activities for academic and professional development